cdSGahlot/truYum-Week2/README.md

 # truYum-Week2

 sql extention files were showing error while uploading.
-So i copies the queries into text files and uploaded those
+So i copied the queries into text files and uploaded those